Manufacturing Engineering, PhD

 These are priority deadlines.
 Applications submitted after this deadline may still be considered.

-All students enrolled in the PhD in Manufacturing Engineering must complete the following core courses* as early as is reasonable in their program.
-Additional curriculum details are available in the PhD Manufacturing Engineering program handbook (coming soon).
+All students enrolled in the PhD in Manufacturing Engineering must complete the required courses.
+Additional curriculum details are available in the PhD Manufacturing Engineering program handbook (linked left, below).

 - EGR 520: Engineering Analysis I

 Choose two research-related courses in consultation with faculty advisor.
 Examples below: